shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

 - skipRowIndex
     - First skip row index is required to be executed otherwise row index will be changed (After skipEmptyRows operation)
-    - It is an OR operation
+    - It is OR operation
 - skipEmptyRows
-- skipRowCriteria
 - copyCellDataIndex
 - cellMapping & appendCellDataIndex
-- (11) mergeColumnConfig
+- mergeColumnConfig (Details below)
+- uniqueEntry
+- skipRowCriteria (Details below)
 - removeColumnConfig
-- uniqueEntry

 cellMapping:
   - defaultCellData: String|now